Gloria-21/weird_and_wonderful/README.md

 ## Fixed bugs

+* I decided to use a start boostrap template as the time that I had to develop this project was quite tight, however I have found quite challeging the adaptation of that template to my project, to the point that I think I could've done more without it.

 ## Suported screen and browsers

 The website was mainly tested on different screen sizes using the devtool.